aciiip/nvim-c-css/README.md

-# Neovim Load CSS from external path
+# Neovim load CSS from external path

 Neovim Custom CSS Intellisense

-#### HTML id and class attribute completion for Neovim written in Lua.
+#### HTML id and class attribute completion for Neovim written in Lua

 ## ✨ Features

 - HTML `id` and `class` attribute completion.

+## 🎯 Usage

+- Install and Configure
+- Create a folder as you have configured in your project root
+- Download CSS files from CDN and place them in the folder you have created
+- Open nvim in your project root
+- Done, the autocomplete class should appear when you type in the file you have specified in the configuration

 ## ⚡️ Requirements